 I take a reflective cord for my bear bag.
-It lights up like day when your headlamp hits it and makes it easy to find at night or for an early morning departure.
+It lights up when your headlamp hits it and makes it easy to find at night or for an early morning departure.
 Tie your aluminum cup up with your bear bag near the clip so if something tries to get at it, you will hear it.
-See more examples about bear bags here.
+See more examples of bear bags here.

 Surprise your family with pizza on your camping trip!
-Using pre-made pizza crust that comes in a tube makes it a snap to prepare.
-Remember, any type of pizza that you can make at home, you can make in a Dutch Oven!
-You can make your pizza over this campstove kit.
-Learn how to make this delicious pizza by clicking on this link.
+Using pre-made pizza crust from a tube makes it a snap to prepare.
+Remember, any type of pizza you can make at home, you can make in a Dutch Oven!
+You can make your pizza over this camp stove kit.
+Learn how to make this delicious pizza here!